The designer also tells us about the power of experimentation, and gives advice on how to be a better teacher.

 Tina Touli is the epitome of the modern designer – working as a graphic designer, creative director and educator across a wealth of different media and forms in both digital and print.
 Originally from Greece, she’s now based in London – so we went to visit her studio to film an interview about her practice, how she got into showing her skills live for students and on behalf of clients such as Adobe, and her tips for designing live in front of any audience (whether in front of you or online).

-If you’re unable to watch the video below or would just prefer to read Tina’s thoughts and insights, you can read an edited version of the interview below it.
+If you’re unable to watch the video above or would just prefer to read Tina’s thoughts and insights, you can read an edited version of the interview below it.

 Tina Touli on experimentation